wp-plugins/youtube-embed-plus/readme.txt

 == Screenshots ==

 1. YouTube Embed Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.
-2. YouTube Embed Screenshot 2: YouTube's admin settings.
+2. YouTube Embed Screenshot 2: How to get to YouTube's admin settings.
-3. YouTube Embed Screenshot 3: PRO Visual YouTube Wizard (customize your embed)
+3. YouTube Embed Screenshot 3: Visual YouTube Wizard and Search Tool

 == Changelog ==

+= YouTube Embed 6.0 =
+This version opens up the ability to view Internet video discussions to all wizard users.
+Also, due to numerous users being unable to find the wizard button, we moved it up next to the "Add Media" button.
+Finally, we added One-Click Video SEO as a PRO option.

 = YouTube Embed 5.1 =
 Added ability to set default dimensions.